NNPDF/pinefarm/docs/source/external/nnlojet.rst

 Job management is beyond the scope of ``pinefarm`` and users are discouraged to run NNLOJET manually.
 Instead, the official workflow must be used as described in the `NNLOJET documentation <https://nnlojet.hepforge.org/>`_

-In order to obtain a NNLOJET runcard that can be used together with the workflod, use:
+In order to obtain a NNLOJET runcard that can be used together with the workflof, use:

 ::